Emanuele98/VOI_BLE_comms/CTU/README.md

     - _ble_central_connect_if_interesting_

         - it will then run into `ble_central_connect_if_interesting` to determine if it is pertinent to connect to the newly found device.
         - For each BLE device in proximity, the `host` task will analyze, through the `ble_central_should_connect` function, their service UUID to determine if it is a CRU.
-It will also determine if said CRU is in a relatively close range.
+It will also determine if said CRU is in a relatively close range (rssi > -80dBm)
-        - By definition, the only instance where a CTU state change should occur during the discovery process is when there are no current connections with CRUs.
         - On an unsuccesful discovery procedure, it returns and cancels any active discovery procedure.

 - **Connection/Registration attempt**